Step back in time

 One of the best ways to explore this rich heritage is take things slowly: on foot, bike or horseback.
 Like this, it is easy to see those tucked away churches, pubs, ancient villages and drovers routes often missed by car.

 If you don’t know where to start, we’ve come up with some ideas to get you going.
-It’s just a small selection of what the AONB has to offer, though, so browse our interactive map for many more places to step back in time.
+It’s just a small selection of what the Chilterns has to offer, though, so browse our interactive map for many more places to step back in time.

 Chilterns ANOB